kercheval/GradleCMPlugin/README.md

 }
 ```

-To allow tags to be generated even when the workspace has uncommitted
+*Example 9* To allow tags to be generated even when the workspace has uncommitted
 changes.

 ```